taichi-dev/taichi/docs/syntax.rst

 .. note::

-    Unlike kernels, **functions does support vectors or matrices as argument**:
+    Unlike kernels, **functions do support vectors or matrices as arguments**:

     .. code-block:: python

         @ti.func
-        def sdf(u):  # functions support vectors as argument and no need to be type-hinted return u.norm() - 1
+        def sdf(u):  # functions support vectors as arguments and do not need to be type-hinted return u.norm() - 1

         @ti.kernel
-        def render(d_x: ti.f32, d_y: ti.f32):  # kernels doesn't, we have to use walk around
+        def render(d_x: ti.f32, d_y: ti.f32):  # kernels doesn't, we have to use a workaround
             d = ti.Vector([d_x, d_y])
             p = ti.Vector([0.0, 0.0])
             t = sdf(p)